 With the introduction of a digital component, attendee expectations are shifting to create a new event industry norm where bilateral communication is at the forefront.
-Attendees want and need to be able to interact with others in order to feel satisfied and heard.
-Gone are the days where unilateral communication is the sole form of interaction digitally provided.
+Attendees want and need to be able to interact with others to feel satisfied and heard.
+Gone are the days when unilateral communication is the sole form of interaction digitally provided.
 According to IDC’s Virtual Meetings and Conference Survey published in June 2020, 86% of people who attend in-person events will engage with other attendees and vendors present.
 This number reflects the convenience of being able to interact with other conference attendees when the event was held solely in-person and without a virtual component.
-In looking at organizations who have opted to hold completely virtual events, the IDC found that over 57% of organizers who held a virtual event failed to provide a way for attendees to engage with each other as well as a way for the virtual venue to engage all users.
+In looking at organizations that have opted to hold completely virtual events, the IDC found that over 57% of organizers who held a virtual event failed to provide a way for attendees to engage with each other as well as a way for the virtual venue to engage all users.
 This data suggests that there is a gap forming between the level of interaction provided in attending a fully in-person event and the level of interaction provided during a digital event.

 What does it mean to host a 1:1 or small group meeting in a virtual event space?

 Hosting a meeting in a virtual event space is different from hosting a virtual meeting on a third-party platform.
-These meetings take place directly within the event platform and do not pull users out into a new window or third-party platform for the meeting (like Zoom, Teams or WebEx).
+These meetings take place directly within the event platform and do not pull users out into a new window or third-party platform for the meeting (like Zoom, Teams, or WebEx).
 One-on-one (1:1) meetings are typically held between a vendor and an interested attendee or between two attendees looking to catch up.
 Small group meetings, on the other hand, can exist between multiple parties in many capacities.
 For example, the participants can turn that 1-on-1 meeting into a small group meeting by adding others to the video call.
 Exhibitors use group meeting functionality to create staffed meetings or interactive Ask-the-Expert mini sessions.
 Exhibitor and sponsor rooms can be set to any limit by the event organizer allowing for larger or multiple rooms for larger sponsorship levels.
 The true difference between 1:1 and small group meetings is purely based on size.
 In both, you can share screens, mute/unmute yourself, turn on/off your camera, and run live demos.

 What are the key benefits of using online virtual meetings?

 Moreover, individualized meetings between vendors and attendees are a great selling point for tickets and offer organizers an opportunity to monetize their event with higher sponsorship and exhibitor prices, especially when you let people pre-book meetings for the event.
-Organizers can also encourage post-event meetings schedules in order to reach those who are too busy during the regular event hours to connect with solution providers.
-This individualized attention creates an atmosphere for face-to-face interaction that an event without virtual meetings is unable to provide as well as encourages all users to be active and present throughout the duration of the digital event.
+Organizers can also encourage post-event meetings schedules to reach those who are too busy during the regular event hours to connect with solution providers.
+This individualized attention creates an atmosphere for face-to-face interaction that an event without virtual meetings is unable to provide as well as encourages all users to be active and present throughout the digital event.

 And lastly, one key benefit to note with including virtual meetings in your next digital event is the fact that not only does face-to-face interaction act as a value add for users but exhibitors and vendors also often see an increase in overall lead generation and quality as a result.